 Jason Thompson represents clients in class action and multidistrict litigation (MDL) involving consumer protection, employment rights, and mass tort cases in federal and state courts throughout the United States.
 His clients include individuals as well as municipalities, healthcare plans, and unions.

-In addition to his law practice, Jason writes and speaks on topics related to his practice, chairs Sommers Schwartz’s Complex Litigation department, and sits on the firm’s Board of Directors.
+In addition to his law practice, Jason writes and speaks on topics related to his practice and sits on the firm’s Board of Directors.
 He also teaches a course on class actions and MDL litigation as an Adjunct Professor at Michigan State University College of Law.
 In 2017, Jason became an Arbitrator with the American Arbitration Association.

 - Michigan State University College of Law, Juris Doctor cum laude, 1992